 Though all these predictions sound too good to be true, it is near to impossible to come up with an exact price of Bitcoin in the future.
 Considering the current trend and the historical data, we can conclude that Bitcoin is set to enter a new bull run post the halving event.
 On the whole, there are a ton of factors that affect the price of the crypto, increased adoption and favourable laws around the world would definitely drive the value of Bitcoin.
 On a final remark, it has been over a decade since the birth of Bitcoin and the legacy is omnipresent and we believe that it will continue to do so and reach new heights in the future.

 On ChangeHero you can buy Bitcoin with all the popular cryptocurrencies and you can also simply buy it with a credit or debit card.
 Unlike other cryptocurrency exchanges, ChangeHero doesn’t require any registration and logins to buy bitcoin.
 We provide the best rates in the market and deliver it to your wallet at lightning speed.
-For more informative articles, cryptocurrency news and exciting offers, follow ChangeHero on Twitter, Facebook, Telegram and Medium.
+For more informative articles, cryptocurrency news and exciting offers, subscribe to ChangeHero Blog and follow us on Twitter, Facebook, Reddit, Telegram.